EricRohlfs/html-au/README.md

-# html-au
+# HTML-AU
-HTML-au is Like HTMX but uses native web components on the client to generate html fragments vs using server side rendering.
+HTML-AU is inspired by HTMX but uses client side JavaScript native customElements to generate html.

-Unlike HTMX does not try to conform to [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)
+Unlike HTMX, HTML-AU does not try to conform to [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)

-This is currently an experiment to see what is possible.

 ## Development